TheMightyQuynh/ELK/8_UPGRADE_to_ES_8.md

 systemctl start elasticsearch
 ```

-If upgrading a data node, re-enable shard allocation.
+If upgrading a data node, re-enable shard allocation in the Kibana console.
 ```
 PUT _cluster/settings
 {